RaRedmer/website_login/README.md

 2. Download all files from it: <p align="center"><img src="https://i.imgur.com/lrK60DZ.png"></p>

-3. go back into the previous directory "Finance" and start to check folder "Papers" for more files and folders
+3. Go back into the previous directory "Finance" and start to check folder "Papers" for more files and folders

-4. repeat until all files got downloaded and start the process all over again for the next course "Mathematics" from the overview
+4. Repeat until all files got downloaded and start the process all over again for the next course "Mathematics" from the overview